shabin5785/react-notes/Notes_1.md

 - naming an app jsx or js doesnt matter. both works. jsx is just a js file with html inside it. naming conventions might help us.

 - state usually lives in one component and is passed down as props.
+One state is passed down as attributes, it becomes props.